Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_sdk-usage.md

           azure_deployment_id: "$(uri_captures.azure_instance)"
 ```

-Now the user can set the SDK endpoint to simply `http://localhost:8000/azure` and, when the "Azure Instance" parameter is
+Now the user can set the SDK endpoint to `http://localhost:8000/azure`.
+When the Azure instance parameter is
-set to `"my-gpt-3-5"`, the Python SDK will produce the URL: `http://localhost:8000/openai/deployments/my-gpt-3-5/chat/completions` and
+set to `"my-gpt-3-5"`, the Python SDK produces the URL (`http://localhost:8000/openai/deployments/my-gpt-3-5/chat/completions`) and
-thus will be directed to the respective Azure Deployment ID and Model.
+is directed to the respective Azure deployment ID and model.

-## Example: Using an 'Unsupported' Model (e.g. Whisper-2)
+### Use an unsupported model

-Kong can perform a **best-effort** to support models that are not programmed with to/from format transformers, or are untested.
+{{site.base_gateway}} can perform a **best-effort** to support models that are not programmed with to/from format transformers or are untested.
 These will be unsupported use-cases, but may work depending on your setup.

 For these, you must use the `preserve` "route_type" mode.

-For example, the Whisper-2 audio transcription model is tested, and is set up with a route like this:
+For example, you could use the Whisper-2 audio transcription model with a route:

 ```yaml
 - name: openai-any